 Contact Blair Wellness Group

 If you struggle with anger management problems or are having difficulty channeling your anger into a positive motivator, you may want to consider making an appointment at Blair Wellness Group.
 Dr. Cassidy Blair is a Licensed Clinical Psychologist based in Beverly Hills.
-Through her practice at Blair Wellness Group, Dr. Blair offers specialized treatments and therapies for a variety of conditions, disorders, and difficulties, including Anger Management.
-Dr. Blair is passionate about providing individualized care and offers a client-centered approach to therapy.
+Through her practice at Blair Wellness Group, Dr. Blair offers specialized treatments and treatments for a variety of conditions, disorders, and difficulties, including Anger Management.
+Dr. Blair is passionate about providing individualized care and offers a client-centered approach to treatment.
 If you are interested in gaining the tools you need to feel more in control and improve your quality of life, we encourage you to reach out and request an appointment with Dr. Blair.

 About Blair Wellness Group

-In addition to anger management therapy, we offer comprehensive therapeutic and psychological services including treatment for anxiety, depression, stress, mood disorders, addiction, relationship issues, and more.
-Our concierge-style of therapy allows our patients to pay for services as needed without having to rely on insurance.
+In addition to anger management treatment, we offer comprehensive therapeutic and psychological services including treatment for anxiety, depression, stress, mood disorders, addiction, relationship issues, and more.
+Our concierge-style of treatment allows our patients to pay for services as needed without having to rely on insurance.
 Plus, they can schedule their appointments during their lunchtime, in the evening, and even on weekends.
 If you’re interested in learning more about how Dr. Blair can help you, please contact us today.
 We look forward to hearing from you!